windmill-labs/windmilldocs/docs/openflow.md

 Now let's see how how the Module value is itself defined.

-There are 4 kinds of module currently (version 1.35.0):
+There are 3 kinds of module currently (version 1.35.0):

 - `rawscript`: Embed a full Deno or JavaScript script inside the flow.
 Useful for ad-hoc scripts.
 - `script`: When you can refer to a script by its path (including a path to the hub using the `hub/` prefix)
-- `flow`: Refer to another flow by its path.
 - `forloopflow`: Trigger for-loops that will iterate over a list and trigger one flow per element.
 The list is built evaluating the JavaScript expression inside `iterator` taking `result` as an input being the result of the previous